uwgraphics/ProximityPlanarRecovery/README.md

 3. The parameters of the planar surface - distance, slope, azimuth, and (with differentiable method) albedo will print to console as measurements arrive.

 ## Known Limitations

+## Troubleshooting
+- If the above does not solve your problem, feel free to create a GitHub issue on this repository.

 --------